ElphysAlvarez01/prophet-challenge/README.md

 **Lagged Search Trends and Hourly Stock Return:** The correlation coefficient between lagged search trends and hourly stock return is 0.017929.
 This indicates a very weak positive relationship.
 The relationship is so weak that it suggests lagged search trends have almost no predictive power over hourly stock returns.

-**Based on these correlations:** There is a weak negative relationship between lagged search traffic and stock volatility, suggesting that as search traffic increases (with a lag), stock volatility might slightly decrease, but the effect is not strong enough to be considered highly reliable for prediction.
-There is a very weak positive relationship between lagged search traffic and hourly stock returns, indicating almost no predictive relationship.
-In conclusion, while there are slight correlations, the lagged search traffic does not exhibit a strong predictable relationship with either stock volatility or stock price returns based on the provided data.
+**Based on these correlations:** The data shows a small negative link between past search traffic and stock volatility, meaning that when search traffic goes up, stock volatility might go down a bit, but this isn’t strong enough to rely on.
+There’s also a very weak positive link between past search traffic and hourly stock returns, which means they don't really predict each other.
+In short, past search traffic doesn't strongly predict stock volatility or stock returns.

 **Step 4: Time Series Forecasting with Prophet**